"So that's why Daddy calls you his teacup!" exclaimed my nine-year old, Grace, sitting next to me on our first mommy-daughter date.

 Are your actions or choices similar to a disposable, trashable, Styrofoam or paper cup?

-Or an ordinary, everyday, easily-replaceable ceramic mug
+Or an ordinary, everyday, easily-replaceable ceramic mug?

 Or the highly-valued, highly-treasured, priceless, china teacup?